 It was a long walk from the Deployment Depot by Da Nang’s Naval Hospital to China Beach.
 Tabal and Cardenas stayed behind to gather and store the test materials.
 However, none of Cardenas’ soldiers knew how to reach the beach gate to the Tiki Bar.
 Most of the captain’s grunts had never seen a tropical beach, or at least been to one since childhood.

 Barely two weeks before, the men had transferred directly from Pleiku on a night flight by Chinook.
 They bivouacked at Chu Lai Air Base until assigned to permanent quarters on Hill 54.
 At Da Nang, Ulises Duquel volunteered to lead the troop to the Tiki watering hole.
 The initiative made Buck Sergeant Espino uncomfortable.
 He was the regular platoon leader during their jungle jaunts.
 Giving up leadership to a Cherry –a lowly, enlisted Private First Class– immensely mortified him.
-He showed it with disgruntled gestures towards Duquel, festering a bitter relationship that would never mend.
+He showed it with disgruntled gestures towards Duquel, festering from the onslaught a bitter relationship that would never mend.

 Duquel did not say so but had never been to the Tiki Bar.
 He only eyed it occasionally from afar while meandering through the huge Da Nang compound while waiting for new orders.
 He took the road by the Han River docks.
 Enroute, he spotted a gleaming DC-8 sitting on the tarmac.
 Three shuttle buses were ferrying celebratory soldiers.
 Their tour of duty in Vietnam had ended.
 A few were drunk, cheering, dancing, and hollering farewells to the stay behind.

 Then, a pair of mortars exploded at the far side of the flight line near the fuel depots.
-The boarding soldiers threw themselves into ditches and hid under the bus carriages, dressed in their best travel uniforms.
+The boarding soldiers threw themselves into runoff ditches and hid under the bus carriages, dressed in their khaki ravel uniforms.
 Heavily protected by sand-filled revetments, the fuel containers suffered slight damage.
 Two gunships showed up immediately at the scene for defensive action.
 After a while, the home-bound soldiers began loading the Tiger Airlines plane again in a nervous silence.
 The Tango squad watched it all from the coastal road.

 The troop noticed when the shuttle plane door shut.
-They saw it taxi and take off into a fast vertical climb, fleeing any last-minute snipping.
+Saw it taxi and take off into a fast vertical climb, fleeing any last-minute snipping.
 Once on the horizon over the South China Sea, Duquel watched the aircraft graciously bank northeast, towards Japan as a first fueling stop.
 He guessed all the celebrations on board by now and the last peeks of Annam through a cabin window.
 He so terribly wished he were on that flight, not beginning a war tour in Vietnam.

 On the other side of the field, on the jetty road to the 95th Evacuation Hospital, the Coffin Truck made its daily run.
 It carried the metal cans of the KIA to be loaded on a C-130 for burial in the hometowns.
 Further down the road, the squad passed a combat engineers unit constructing a home base for the Republic of Korea Marines.
 A banner read that the unit would guard the porous perimeter around China Beach.
 Out at the bay, naval cargo launches navigated in a finely choreographed waltz out at sea.
-Vietnamese fishing junks joined in the c carefully synchronized naval dance.
+Vietnamese fishing junks joined in the carefully synchronized naval dance.
 Warplanes of every design flew overhead equally equidistant, just below the cloud cover.

 A civilian contractor came up to greet them upon arriving at the hut.
 He was running the small surf shop, the canteen further down the shore, and the Tiki Bar.
 He seemed surprised that such a rag-tag troop showed up together.
 It was usually loose soldiers on relaxation leave or after-duty personnel in beachwear.